rob-brown/RBBugReporter/README.markdown

 Flurry is an optional feature.
 To use the Flurry features you must include the Flurry SDK which can be found at [Flurry.com][1].

 `RBReporter` is written for iOS 4.0+ support.
-It can probably be modified for 3.0+ support by switching GCD with NSOperationQueue. `RBReporter` has not been written to work with the Mac platform.
-It would be nice if `RBReporter` is modified to be independent of iOS so it could be used in Mac software.
+It can be modified for 3.0+ support by switching GCD with NSOperationQueue. `RBReporter` has not been written with the intent to work with the Mac platform.
+However, it can be easily extended.
+The only part that should be iOS-dependent is `RBBugReportEmailBuilder`.
+You can modify the email code to work with Mac.
+Alternatively, you could ignore emailing and simply send log files over the network, for example.

 ##Email